-Elk River Turbidity
+Elk River Turbidity Impairment

-The Elk River turbidity impairment is driven by the nutrient impairment in Big Elk Lake.
-Summer algal blooms in Big Elk Lake resulting from the nutrient impairment cause turbidity readings that do not meet the state standard resulting in a turbidity impairment in Elk River downstream of Big Elk Lake.
-Water quality modeling and data analysis shows that the turbidity impairment will be mitigated by achieving the in-lake nutrient standard for Big Elk Lake; therefore the nutrient load allocation for Big Elk Lake is the surrogate for turbidity due to the direct link between the impairments.
-The load reductions required to meet the nutrient endpoint will result in turbidity levels which meet the State established standard.
+The Elk River turbidity impairment is driven by the nutrient impairment in Big Elk Lake located at the upstream end of the impaired reach.
+Summer algal blooms in Big Elk Lake resulting from the nutrient impairment in that lake cause turbidity readings in Elk River downstream of Big Elk Lake that do not meet the state standard resulting in a turbidity impairment in Elk River.
+Water quality modeling and data analysis shows that the turbidity impairment will be mitigated by achieving the in-lake nutrient standard for Big Elk Lake; therefore, the nutrient load allocation for Big Elk Lake is a surrogate for turbidity due to the direct link between the impairments.
+The load reductions required to meet the nutrient endpoint in Big Elk Lake will result in turbidity levels in the Elk River that meet the established State standard.
+The TMDL, including the MOS and RC and implementation plan established to meet the nutrient standard in Big Elk Lake will also meet the requirements for the turbidity TMDL.
+The applicability is discussed in Sections 4, 5, and 6 of this report.